openigtlink/OpenIGTLink/Documents/Protocol/trajectory.md

 =======

-The TRAJECTORY message type support to transfer information about 3D trajectory, which is often used in surgical planning and guidance in image-guided therapy.
+The TRAJECTORY message type support to transfer information about 3D trajectory, which is often used for surgical planning and guidance in image-guided therapy.

 Message Types
 =============